The Light That Failed (1923 film)

 The Light That Failed is a 1923 American silent drama film that was directed by George Melford and written by Jack Cunningham and F. McGrew Willis based on the 1891 novelette of the same name by Rudyard Kipling.
 The film stars Jacqueline Logan, Percy Marmont, David Torrence, Sigrid Holmquist, Mabel Van Buren, Luke Cosgrave, and Peggy Schaffer.
 The film was released on October 25, 1923, by Paramount Pictures.

 It was remade in 1939 as a sound film The Light That Failed starring Ronald Colman.

 Plot

 As described in a film magazine review, artist Dick Heldar returns to London from the Sudan and wins fame through his war sketches.
 He meets his old sweetheart, Maisie Wells.
 Bessie Broke, the model for his masterpiece painting, causes a quarrel between the lovers.
 Dick goes blind and Bessie destroys the painting, which Dick had worked on during his last moments of sight.
 Later, Bessie relents and brings the two lovers back together again just as Dick's friend Topenhow leaves for the front during World War I.

 Cast

+Production

+Exteriors for The Light That Failed were shot on location on Santa Catalina Island, and interiors were finished at Paramount studios.